Lam20071501/AI-Candidate-Matcher/README.md

 2. Required Python Dependencies
 The script relies on the python-pptx library to handle the creation of slides.
 You must install these via your terminal or command prompt:
+Bash
+# The main library for generating PowerPoint files
+pip install python-pp **n8n workflow platform**, which can be accessed via their managed cloud or self-hosted on a local server.
+*   **tx

+# This ensures compatibility with some legacy object handling used in the script
+pip install collections-extended

 ## 5. Installation & Configuration Instructions
 Provide clear, step-by-step instructions so the judges can run your application locally:

 - Step 1: Sign up or log into an n8n environment (n8n Cloud, Self-Hosted, or Desktop).